KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 product\_variation\_size\_id
 </td>
 <td style="text-align:left;">
-One of the available size variation for this product
+One of the available size variation for this product.
 </td>
 </tr>
 <tr>